poeli/detaxa/README.md

 sk__Bacteria;p__Bacteroidetes;c__Bacteroidia;o__Bacteroidales;f__Prevotellaceae;g__Massiliprevotella;s__Massiliprevotella_massiliensis
 ```

-Pytaxa will automatically convert following abbreviations to the full name of rank.
-Note that these ranks are defined as major ranks but Pytaxa allows custom ranks as well.
+PyTaxa will automatically convert following abbreviations to the full name of rank.
+Note that these ranks are defined as major ranks but PyTaxa allows custom ranks as well.

 | Abbr   | Ranks           |
 |--------|-----------------|